diku-dk/futhark/docs/uniqueness-types.rst

-It is worth emphasising that everything in this chapter is employed as part of a static analysis.  *All* violations of the uniqueness rules will be discovered at compile time (in fact, during type-checking), thus leaving the code generator and runtime system at liberty to exploit them for low-level optimisation.
+It is worth emphasising that everything in this chapter is employed as part of a static analysis.  *All* violations of the uniqueness rules will be discovered at compile time during type-checking, thus leaving the code generator and runtime system at liberty to exploit them for low-level optimisation.

 .. _futhark-sharing: